 How to Send Money to an Inmate in South Carolina Prison and Jail

-According to the SCDC, all transactions between inmates and relatives must be cashless and sent to the inmate's unique Cooper Trust Fund account.
-Inmates that are found in possession of cash may face disciplinary punishment from the state agency.
+According to the SCDC, all transactions between inmates and relatives must be cashless and sent to the inmate's individual Cooper Trust Fund account.
+Inmates in possession of cash may face disciplinary punishment from the state agency.
 Also, the department does not allow family members of inmates to send credit, debit, or Green dot cards to inmates.

 Relatives and friends of inmates can send money into the Trust Fund account through GTL financial services.
 The private financial vendor accepts online, in-person, mail, or call-in deposits.
 To send money, the individual must create an account on GTL's ConnectNetwork.

-Another way to send money to an inmate in South Carolina is by phone deposit by calling (888) 988-4768.
+Another way to send money to an inmate in South Carolina is by calling (888) 988-4768.
 Depositors must follow the voice prompts to complete the transaction successfully.
-Depositors can also deposit into an inmate's Trust Fund account in person at a retail location.
-To do this, the individual must create a PaySlip on ConnectNetwork by choosing "Walk-In Retail (Pay in Cash)."
+Depositors can also deposit into an inmate's Trust Fund account at a retail location.
+To do this, the individual must create a PaySlip on ConnectNetwork by choosing "Walk-In Retail (Pay in Cash)".
 Then, the sender must bring the money and payslip to the nearest retail location.

 Inmates in the SC Department of Corrections can also receive money into their Trust Fund through money orders mailed by their relatives.
 To mail a money order, a depositor should download, complete, and send a deposit slip to: